macmade/Manual/README.md

 4. If reporting problem, please provide any contents you might have regarding the $MANPATH or related MAN environment variables (see man man for details).

-5. If reporitng a problem regarding a specific man page  or pages, then please provide a 'man -w man-page-name' text copy of the pages in question.
+5. If reporting a problem regarding a specific man page  or pages, then please provide a 'man -w man-page-name' text copy of the pages in question.

     e.g. man -w sed<p>
     /usr/share/man/man1/sed.1